DesireeCharles/MVC-Project/README.md

 - `docker start <containerId>` - restart a stopped (existing) container

 ## Notes
-The database tables get dropped at each application start, but preserve their content after stopping the app.
-So the db content can be inspected after run.
+The database tables get dropped at every start of the application, but retain their data after stopping the application.
+This means the database can be inspected after every application run.

-An administrative user gets created after the the app starts with the following credentials:
+An administrative user is created after the the app starts.
+It is created with the following credentials:
 ```
-username:admin@school.ie
+email:admin@school.ie
 password:admin
 ```
 This makes it possible to test the login without first registering a new user.

+When you want to run the Integration Tests in Visual Studio Code, install the 'Rest Client' extension.